ayaz-ac/ayaz-ac.github.io/_posts/en/2022-02-15-controller-callbacks-in-ruby-on-rails.md

 end
 ```

-In this new version, the controller adheres to the DRY principle by moving the repetitive logic into separate methods and calling them via *callbacks*.
-Creating methods that perform only one action (*set_post* finds the post by the ID parameter, and *redirect_unless_author* redirects if the user is not the author) aligns with the [(SRP)](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+In this new version, the controller follows the DRY principle by moving the repetitive logic into separate methods and calling them via callbacks.
+Creating methods that perform only one action (`set_post` finds the post by the ID parameter, and `redirect_unless_author` redirects if the user is not the author) aligns with the [(Single Responsibility Principle)](https://en.wikipedia.org/wiki/Single-responsibility_principle).

-By separating the logic into multiple methods and using *callbacks*, we ensure better readability and simpler code throughout the controller.
+By separating the logic into multiple methods and using callbacks, we ensure better readability and simpler code throughout the controller.